Plots afoot to foil the election

 The AL chief said this time all aspirants have been allowed to run alongside those taking part with the "boat" symbol.
 "I would like to request you to maintain peace and seek votes for respective symbols equally.
 The voters will vote for the candidate of their choice," she said.

-The AL chief asked her party members to read the party's election manifesto and seek votes for "boat" by publicising the targets set in the manifesto.
+Hasina asked her party members to read the party's election manifesto and seek votes for "boat" by publicising the targets set in that.

 She said Bangladesh has witnessed massive development because successive elected, democratic governments have been in power since 2009.